Battle of Azaz (1125)

-In the Battle of Azaz forces of the Crusader States commanded by King Baldwin II of Jerusalem defeated Aq-Sunqur al-Bursuqi's army of Seljuk Turks on 11 June 1125 and raised the siege of the town.
+The Battle of Azaz was a battle fought between king Baldwin II's crusader forces and the Muslims, led by Aq-Sunqur al-Bursuqi, the Seljuq atabeg of Mosul on 11 June 1125.
+Being one of the bloodiest confrontations before the Second Crusade, the battle resulted in a decisive victory for the Crusaders, causing disturbances of power in the Levant and weakened Seljuk domination in the area.
+Contemporary chronicler Matthew of Edessa even states that the remnants of al-Bursuqi's army were chased all the way to Aleppo.
+The battle effectively lifted the siege of the town of Azaz and prevented it from falling to Turkoman hands.
 (One authority says the battle was fought on June 13.)

 Background

 Joscelin I of Edessa had captured Azaz in northern Syria from the atabeg of Aleppo in 1118.
 The next year the Crusaders under Roger of Salerno were severely defeated at the Battle of Ager Sanguinis, and King Baldwin II of Jerusalem was captured while patrolling in Edessa in 1123.

 Prelude

 In 1124 Baldwin II was released, and almost immediately he laid siege to Aleppo on October 8, 1124.
 This caught the attention of al-Bursuqi, the Seljuk atabeg of Mosul.
 Al-Bursuqi marched south to relieve the siege of Aleppo, which was nearing the point of surrender in January 1125 after a three-month siege.
 In spite of the city being "the greatest prize the war could offer", Baldwin cautiously withdrew without a fight.